ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 This view groups into different categories the available metadata fields that describe a Manifold Text.
 Values displayed here appear in the Manifold Reader in the **About this Text** section, accessible from the **Contents** dropdown, and are also included in the BagIt archive when a Project is exported (see [Exporting and Preserving](../backend/projects.md#exports)).

+The first two fields, **Citation Override** and **Rights** are outliers.
+They appear in *two* spaces: in the **About this Text** modal with the other metadata in this view, as well as in the footer of the Manifold Reader, when it is open to this Text.
+In the footer, the citation information will appear before the copyright line.

-Metadata can be entered here manually; however, when a Text is ingested, Manifold will search the source files for information it can use to populate the **Rights** and **Language** fields.
+Metadata can be entered in this view manually; however, when a Text is ingested, Manifold will search the source files for information it can use to populate the **Rights** and **Language** fields.

 <Spec title="Rights and Language Source">